ryblack0000/ryblack0000/README.md

 - ⛺️ Ranger Ranking on Salesforce Trailhead and continuing to level up in CRM expertise
 - 💎 8+ years of Sales and Leadership experience gained in luxury retail
 - 👔 Strengths: communication, interpersonal skills, attention to detail, training / mentorship
-- 👍 🏻I’m a people-person!
+- 👍 I’m a people-person!
 I enjoy relationship building and team collaboration

 ### 💻For full portfolio, including links to my Tableau Dashboards, visit www.ryanblackadar.com